websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-independent-ui-resources-via-theme-contributors.md

 }
 ```

-Once all of the desired CSS or JS files are added to the correct subfolders, deploying the module applies them to every page.
+Once all of the desired CSS or JavaScript files are added to the correct subfolders, deploying the module applies them to every page.

 ## Change the Background Color